jessepav/lacygoill-wiki-backup/tmux/tmux.md

     source

             Execute commands from path.
 If -q is given, no error will be returned if path does not exist.

-    split-window [-bdfhvP] [-c start-directory] [-l size | -p percentage] [-t target-pane] [shell-command] [-F format] splitw

-            Create a new pane by splitting target-pane: -h does a horizontal split and -v a vertical split; if nei‐ ther is specified, -v is assumed.
-The -l and -p options specify the size of the new pane in lines (for vertical split) or in cells (for horizontal split), or as a percentage, respectively.
-The -b option causes the new pane to be created to the left of or above target-pane.
-The -f option creates a new pane spanning the full window height (with -h) or full window width (with -v), instead of splitting the active pane.
-All other options have the same meaning as for the new-window command.

-    swap-window [-d] [-s src-window] [-t dst-window]
-    swapw

-            This is similar to link-window, except the source and destination windows are swapped.
-It is an error if no window exists at src-window.

-            Like swap-pane, if -s is omitted and a marked pane is present (see select-pane -m), the window contain‐ ing the marked pane is used rather than the current window.

 ## Fenêtres